Communications - getting it right

 You may have been there: "they do not get what I'm trying to say".
 Or "they are hopeless at getting their point across"

 There are as many books about communications as there are stars in the firmament.
-But it need not be so complicated - this section provides a model you can use to improve how you communicate whether in training, sales, internal processes or your supply chain.
+But it need not be so complicated - this section provides a model you can use to improve how you communicate whether in your business or at home.

-How you communicate depends on many factors, including: personality, position in an organisation (owner, manager, team member, specialist), the role you are in, and your values and expectations.
+How you communicate depends on many factors, including your personality, position in an organisation and your values and expectations.
 And, of course, these change over time.
 The challenge is to find a way through all this so that you can get your message across effectively - how you can interact with people so that they "get" what you are about.

 So what does this mean for you?

-So when talking with someone, you need to be aware of what sort of style they like working with: fast or slow paced, task or people orientated.
+So when talking with someone, you need to be aware of what sort of style they like working with.
 There is no point in forcing your style on someone else - they will just switch off.

 Where to use this framework...